 I was shocked the first time I learned that you could make healthy red lentil tortilla wraps using one single ingredient.
 And not just any ingredient: nutrient-dense red lentils!

 This recipe is actually similar to making crepes, which means there is no kneading or shaping the dough before cooking.
-I love how easy and simple these wraps are to prepare compared to a more traditional tortilla recipe.
+I love how easy and simple these wraps are to prepare compared to regular flour tortillas.
 Making these wraps might be less overwhelming too if you are not used to preparing bread from scratch or if you simply don't want to be in the kitchen for that long!

 You will have to plan ahead and soak the red lentils for a few hours, but once that's done, all you have to do is to blend the softened beans with water and cook for a few minutes in a pan.